 Step 5: After some time, scanning process will be finished.
 Later, you will enter the scan result interface.
 MiniTool Mobile Recovery for Android will mark all scanned file types in blue.
 And if there is no scan result, the data types will be gray.

 Step 6: Then, a small window appears along with a default storage path.
-If you want to recover files to another location, click Browse to change one.
+If you want to save the selected files to another location, click Browse to change one.
 At last, click Recover button.

 What if your Android phone hasn't been rooted or USB debugging is not enabled?
 If there is an SD card used on your phone, you can choose to recover files from SD card when the Android phone won't turn on.